-We may assume responsibility under customer contracts for factors outside our control, including, in connection with some customer projects, the risk that fuel prices will increase.
+We may assume responsibility under customer contracts for factors outside our control, including, in connection with some customer projects, the risk that fuel and component prices will increase.

 We typically do not take responsibility under our contracts for a wide variety of factors outside our control.
 We have, however, in a limited number of contracts assumed some level of risk and responsibility for certain factors - sometimes only to the extent that variations exceed specified thresholds - and may also do so under certain contracts in the future, particularly in our contracts for renewable energy projects.
-For example, under a contract for the construction and operation of a cogeneration facility at the U.S. Department of Energy Savannah River Site in South Carolina, a subsidiary of ours is exposed to the risk that the price of the biomass that will be used to fuel the cogeneration facility may rise during the remainder of the 19-year performance period of the contract.
+For example, under a contract for the construction and operation of a cogeneration facility at the U.S. Department of Energy Savannah River Site in South Carolina, a subsidiary of ours is exposed to the risk that the price of the biomass that will be used to fuel the cogeneration facility may rise during the remainder of the 18-year performance period of the contract.
 Several provisions in that contract mitigate the price risk.
 In addition, although we typically structure our contracts so that our obligation to supply a customer with biogas, electricity or steam, for example, does not exceed the quantity produced by the production facility, in some circumstances we commit to supply a customer with specified minimum quantities based on our projections of the facility's production capacity.
 In such circumstances, if we are unable to meet such commitments, we may be required to incur additional costs or face penalties.
+We may also not be able to pass on to our customers cost increases we may experience as a result of the various tariffs that have been imposed on a variety of components needed for our projects.
 Despite the steps we have taken to mitigate risks under these and other contracts, such steps may not be sufficient to avoid the need to incur increased costs to satisfy our commitments, and such costs could be material.
 Increased costs that we are unable to pass through to our customers could have a material adverse effect on our operating results.